The Best Turkey Brine Recipe

-In fact, every time I try a difference method of prepping my turkey, I’m always disappointed.
+In fact, every time I try a different method of preparing my turkey, I’m always disappointed.
 Always.

-In my opinion, a simple brined turkey, without any extra seasoning, stuffing, or glamor is always the ultimate winner.
+In my opinion, a simple brined turkey, without any extra seasoning, stuffing, or glamor is always the ultimate winner at any holiday gathering.

 What Does Brining Do To Turkey?

-- Seasons the meat all the way through, not just on the surface, for the best possible flavor.
+- Brining seasons the meat all the way through, not just on the surface, for the best possible flavor.

-- It locks in moisture, plumps the poultry, and lightens the color of the meat, for the most tender juicy bite.
+- Brining locks in moisture, plumps the poultry, and lightens the color of the meat, for the most tender juicy bite.

 - The salt alters the skin quality, so it bakes to a crispy golden brown.

 Brine in its simplest form is just water and salt.
 However, our Best Turkey Brine Recipe offers a little more flavor from sugar, herbs, and spices.